-(This Foreword is not a part of American National Standard Criteria for Radiological Emergency Response Functions and Organizations, ANSI/ANS-3.8.1-1995.)
+(This Foreword is not a part of American National Standard Criteria for Functional and Physical Characteristics of Radiological Emergency Response Facilities, ANSI/ANS-3.8.2-1995.)

 Every nuclear power plant owner organization is required by federal regulations to have a detailed radiological emergency response plan.
 The plant operators are required to perform routine, abnormal, and emergency actions in a manner to reduce to the extent feasible the likelihood of any particular event developing into an emergency condition.
 An objective of sound operations is to prevent emergency conditions.
 The objective of an emergency response program is emergency mitigation.
 The plant operators are the key to emergency prevention and mitigation at all times.